Determination of the density region of the symmetry energy probed by the $\pi^-/\pi^+$ ratio: The methodology and results

 One may argue that the energetic pions produced in heavy-ion collisions at intermediate energies should carry the information of high density nuclear matter.
 However, the energetic particles produced in heavy-ion collisions are in fact pushed by the gradient force of the mean-field potential.
 The gradient force is strong mainly at the border of the density region while not always in the core of the density region.
 From this point, energetic particles may not always carry the information of dense matter at maximum density.
 Therefore one should make study to determine the density region of the symmetry energy probed by the $\pi^-/\pi^+$ ratio.

 In order to know in which density region the $\pi^-/\pi^+$ ratio shows maximum sensitivity to the symmetry energy, one way is similar to the studies in Refs.~\cite{liuy051,liuy052}, i.e., in the whole density region ($0 < \rho < \rho_{max}$) one chooses a specific form of the density-dependent symmetry energy as the standard calculation.
 To get the relative sensitivity of an observable in different density regions, one changes the density-dependent symmetry energy in different density regions, respectively.
 Since the value of the symmetry potential is in fact very small compared with the nucleon isoscalar potential, this operation would not cause a ``sudden jump'' of the motion of nucleons in these regions.
 Figure~\ref{rs}(a) shows the relative sensitivity of the symmetry energy sensitive observable $\pi^-/\pi^+$ ratio in different density regions.
-Since almost all the isospin-dependent transport models show that the kinetic energy distribution of the $\pi^-/\pi^+$ ratio is more or less affected by the symmetry energy, we in this study mainly show the density region of the symmetry energy probed by the kinetic energy distribution of the $\pi^-/\pi^+$ ratio.
+Since almost all the isospin-dependent transport models show that the kinetic energy distribution of the $\pi^-/\pi^+$ ratio is more or less affected by the symmetry energy, we in this study mainly show the density region for the symmetry energy probed by the kinetic energy distribution of the $\pi^-/\pi^+$ ratio.
+The relationship between the pion kinetic energy spectra and the symmetry energy has been demonstrated by S$\pi$RIT Collaboration \cite{spi2017}.
 We use the symmetry energy parameter $\gamma = 2 $ in the density-dependent symmetry energy form Esym = 32$(\rho/\rho_{0})^{\gamma}$ (Esym is the total symmetry energy, including the kinetic part and the potential part) as the standard calculation and respectively change the parameter $\gamma$ from 2 to 0.5 in different density regions to obtain a series of $\pi^-/\pi^+$ ratios.
 The choices of the symmetry energy parameters $\gamma$ = 2 and 0.5 are just for convenience of the research.
 It is seen that below 0.5$\rho_{0}$ or above 1.5$\rho_{0}$, effects of the symmetry energy on the $\pi^-/\pi^+$ ratio are in fact negligible.
 The effects of the symmetry energy in density regions of 0.5$\rho_{0}$-$\rho_{0}$ and $\rho_{0}$-1.5$\rho_{0}$ are both obvious and roughly equal.
 And the corresponding values of the $\pi^-/\pi^+$ ratio are both higher than the standard calculation with $\gamma$ = 2.
-This is understandable since the respective changes of $\gamma$ from 2 to 0.5 in the two density regions in fact soften the total density-dependent symmetry energy.
+This is because the change of $\gamma$ from 2 to 0.5 soften the symmetry energy.
 The soften symmetry energy causes a high value of the $\pi^-/\pi^+$ ratio \cite{pion4}.
 The roughly equal effects of the symmetry energy in the two density regions of 0.5$\rho_{0}$-$\rho_{0}$ and $\rho_{0}$-1.5$\rho_{0}$ reveal that, the symmetry energy sensitive observable $\pi^-/\pi^+$ ratio in $^{132}$Sn+$^{124}$Sn reaction at 300 MeV/nucleon in fact just probes the density-dependent symmetry energy around saturation density $\rho_{0}$.